KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-View-and-download-your-spreadsheet-from-KnowPulse.md

 objectives:
 - "Providing a step by step demonstration on how to view and download a spreadsheet from KnowPulse."
 keypoints:
-- Log in KnowPulse with your user account before viewing and download your data
+- Log in KnowPulse with your user account before viewing and download your data.
 ---

 ## View your data